BrokenShell/TextMatcher/README.md

 An example that classifies celebrities by their nearest Carl Jung Archetype.

 ### NLPTextMatcher/test_data.py
-Dictionary of biographies to be used for the celebrity classification example.
+Dictionary of biographies, to be used for the celebrity classification example.

 ### NLPTextMatcher/train_data.py
 Carl Jung Archetype training data for the examples.